ThomasLech/CROHME_extractor/README.md

 ## Abstract
-CROHME datasets originally exhibit features needed for _Online-handwritting_ recognition.
+CROHME datasets originally exhibit features designed for _Online-handwritting_ recognition task.
-Apart from traces drawn encoded, inkml files also contain trace drawing time captured.
+Apart from drawn traces being encoded, inkml files also contain trace drawing time captured.
-So we leave only those features that are needed for our task.
+So we need to extract new feature map, namely matrices of pixel intensities.

-Following scripts will get you started in _Offline math symbols recognition_ task.
+The following scripts will get you started with _Offline math symbols recognition_ task.

 ## Setup